vgurianov/uml-sp/docs/tutorial1.md

 ## 3. Formal description of software
 In UML2 SP this step is a *Design* workflow.A *Design model* is an artefact of *Design* workflow.<br>

 In this workflow select a platform, programming language, and design of algorithms for operations of classes.
-The design of the communication process in Fig. 7 depends on the programming language.
+The design of the communication process in Fig. 12 depends on the programming language.
 For Analysis model can be created several Design models for different programming language.<br/>
 This workflow requires a lot of time.<br/>
 It can be said that the Design Model should provide synchronization between the Analysis Model and the program code. <br>

-In our case, we select C++ and parallel programming (but not concurrent programming).<br> The StarUML v.5.0 do not support [MDA(Model-driven architecture)](https://en.wikipedia.org/wiki/Model-driven_architecture) in full.
-So, end step execute in hand mode.
+In our case, we select C++ and parallel programming (but not concurrent programming).<br> So, end step execute in hand mode.
 Let the code be prepared.<br>
-(a) Connect with the C ++ profile
+(a) Connect with the C ++ code
 <p><img src="ea/Design1.png" alt="" /></p>
-Figure 9.
-The C++ profile <br/>
+Figure 14.
+Import classes from C++ code <br/>

 (b) Execute reverse engineering
 <p><img src="ea/Design2.png" alt="" /></p>
-Figure 10.
+Figure 15.
 Run reverse engineering <br/>

 (c) Compare class diagrams
 <p><img src="ea/Design3.png" alt="" /></p>
-Figure 11.
+Figure 16.
 Class diagram of Design Model <br/>

 It is necessary to make sure that the diagram of the analysis classes coincides with the diagram of the design classes.
 Otherwise, make changes to the program code.<br/>
 Model drive a development of software.

 # Further - programming, testing and etc.
 The simulation model in C++ code: [AppBaseClasses.h](https://github.com/vgurianov/uml-sp/blob/master/examples/SimpleExample/AppBaseClasses.h), [AppBaseClasses.cpp](https://github.com/vgurianov/uml-sp/blob/master/examples/SimpleExample/AppBaseClasses.cpp)<br>
+The simulation model in Python code: [AppBaseClasses.h](https://github.com/vgurianov/uml-sp/blob/master/examples/SimpleExample/example.py).